-- The first situation, manufacturers gave up the idea of tax rebate, but the tax refund cannot be returned, which means the cost of the goods cannot be reduced.
+- The first situation, manufacturers gave up the idea of tax rebate, but since the tax refund cannot be returned, the price of the items cannot be reduced.
 Thus, the importer need to pay the cost of goods will increase which drastically.

 - The second situation, the manufacturer did not choose to ship the cargo carrier’s container but chose LCL.
 In other words, instead of using public bus, they chose a private taxi.
 In the case of bulk cargo, the cost of this transportation method is several times than “one-stop”.
 As a result, the tax refund is reduced, but the importer must pay higher transportation fees.

 So, what is the solution to this situation?

 In fact, there is a third option, which is to find a freight company that has a “refund cabinet”, and the “tax return counter” is like a bus that only picks up special VIPs.
 This cabinet specializes in tax refunds, allowing manufacturers to claim 17% of their refunds.
 Export tax rebates can also be imported at a low cost.
 Despite being rather small, this type of tax return counter is still present.
 Therefore, after we learned this information and later met the manufacturers who insisted on tax rebates, we knew that we must use the third option to reduce our costs.

 If you read this article and found it useful to you, please share it with your friends.
 Please check back for the second and third sections of the “Export Tax Rebates” series since a true understanding of this topic will transform your import career in ways you can only imagine.